 Self Defense Classes for Teens

-It was interesting to learn that both girls were all in on this adventure.
-We researched several local options, and decided on Play It Safe Self Defense – classes for women and teens.
+Since they really liked the class last year, Sophia and Ava asked several friends to join them again this year.
+It was interesting that all the girls were very interested in this adventure.
+Like last year, we relied on the expertise of Tracie Arlington at Play It Safe Self Defense – classes for women and teens.
 Our girls really wanted to learn how to defend themselves physically.
 Not only would this process be a confidence booster.
 It would also empower Sophia and Ava with an important skill set.
 It turns out these self defense classes for teens was way more than that.
+They are just as important as self defense classes for women, if not more so.

 Some Alarming Statistics